 In addition to their frontline activities in blindness prevention and cure, both Sightsavers and CBM actively seek to empower individuals permanently disabled by blindness to play an active role in society.
 In many countries people suffering from vision disorders and other disabilities are stigmatised and excluded from society.
 This can be devastating for individuals, families and communities.
 CBM and Sightsavers work to change societal attitudes and promote educational and employment opportunities for those living with blindness and severe visual impairment.
 Their work has allowed many people with severe disabilities to live productive, independent lives that enable them to contribute to society on an equal and dignified basis.

-A United Kingdom-based welfare institution that works in more than 30 developing countries on avoiding blindness, sight restoration and defending the social inclusion and equality of rights for disabled people.
-In the six decades since it was founded, Sightsavers has supported more than 576.79 million treatments.
-More than 8.14 million sight-restauring operations have been undertaken; 500,000 healthcare professions in the field of vision have been trained; 181,000 blind or visually-impaired people have accessed training programmes; and 38,000 blind or visually-impaired children have been supported in obtaining education.
+Sightsavers is a registered UK charity (Registered charity numbers 207544 and SC038110) that works in more than 30 developing countries to prevent blindness, restore sight and advocate for social inclusion and equal rights for people with disabilities.
+In the six decades since it was founded, Sightsavers has supported over 873 million treatments for neglected tropical diseases (of which 480,239,508 are for the potentially blinding diseases trachoma and river blindness).
+More than 9.39 million sight-restoring operations have been undertaken; 522,000 primary eye care workers have been trained; 210,889 blind or visually-impaired people have accessed training programmes; and 46,573 blind or visually-impaired children have been supported in obtaining education.

-An international Christian development organisation, committed to improving the quality of life of people with disabilities in the poorest communities of the world.
-Based on its founding values and over 100 years of expertise, CBM addresses poverty as a cause and a consequence of disability, and works in partnership with local and national civil organisations to create an inclusive society for all.
-CBM encourages active participation for people with disabilities in their own development through an inclusive approach.
-In 2016, alongside 373 partners, CBM helped more than 28 million people in 59 countries.
+CBM is a Christian international development organisation, committed to improving the quality of life of people with disabilities in the poorest communities of the world.
+With over 100 years of professional expertise, CBM addresses poverty both as a cause and as a consequence of disability, and works in partnership with local and national civil society organisations to create an inclusive society for all.
+In 2016, CBM reached over 28 million people living with or at risk of disabilities in 59 countries.